erc-dharma/project-documentation/DHARMA_languages_readme.md

 * `Inverted_Name`.
 Like `Print_Name`, but used when sorting names, in particular.
 Example: "Cham, Old".
 Note the use of capitals.
 The value you provide here overrides the one from the ISO standard, as for `Print_Name`.
-* `source`.
-This is a DHARMA-specific field, which should contain a boolean value viz. `true` or `false`.
-If this column is empty, `true` is assumed.
-   `true` is also assumed for languages that are not enumerated in this table.
-   Languages that have `source` set to `true` are treated as source languages by the DHARMA application, per contrast with translation languages (all the
+* `type`.
+This is a DHARMA-specific field, which should contain either `source` or `study`.
+If this column is empty, `source` is assumed. `source` is also assumed for languages that are not enumerated in this table.
+Languages that have `source` are treated as source languages (e.g. Sanskrit, etc.) by the DHARMA application, per contrast with `study` languages (all the
-   others: English, etc.) Source languages are displayed in texts' metadata and in data aggregations, while the others are not.
+   others: English, etc.).
+A language cannot be both a `source` language and a `study` language.
+Only `source` languages are displayed in data aggregations.

 ISO language codes that do not appear in the table are still recognized by the DHARMA application.
 It stores a full copy of the standards' tables.

-The `source` field is needed because translation languages do appear in our texts' `div[@type='edition']` (`head` elements are typically in English, for instance).
+The `type` field is needed because translation languages do appear in our texts' `div[@type='edition']` (`head` elements are typically in English, for instance).
 Thus, we cannot determine automatically which languages are source languages and which are not.